Making the most of your master

 According to Abbie, colours that work best for a Master Retreat Bedroom, are calming and relaxing colours.

 “This comes down to personal taste in most cases.
 But anything that is soft in colour always works best compared to strong contrast and bold colours.
 Think light greys, musky pinks and crisp whites.
 Perhaps adding some bold navy blues or clarets.”

 Abbie says that lighting is key.
 “Brighten up your master bedroom by adding large windows on as many walls as possible.
 Custom curtains and blinds will let the light in when you need it and keep your room dark when you are ready to rest.”

 “After the sun goes down, it is helpful to have a variety of light sources to create the perfect ambiance.
 Installing a dimmer switch allows you to enjoy bright light or romantic dim light from the same light source.
 Do not forget a stylish lamp for reading in bed.”

 “The choice of carpet is also an important one for the master.
-At Henley, we have 35 carpet choices from Carpet Call across 6 ranges in our entry level category 1 carpet alone not to mention the other category ranges – from Solutions Dyed Nylons, Wool and Wool Blends to Triextra we have a carpet for everyone.
+From Solutions Dyed Nylons, Wool and Wool Blends to Triextra we have a carpet for everyone.
 I personally love the Salerno carpet range at the moment, with its earthy fibres and warm tones, setting the scene perfectly for a good night’s sleep.”